opencast/pyCA/readme.rst

 As a service
 ------------

 Example systemd unit files, corresponding to the commands above, are available in ``init/systemd``.
+These unit files start and manage all pyCA services separately to ensures that a problem in one of the services does not effect other parts of pyCA.

 Remember to increase the ``WatchdogSec`` parameter in the ``pyca-schedule.service`` unit file if you modify the ``update_frequency`` setting in pyCA, it's recommended to set it at least twice as long as the update_frequency.

 User Interface
 **************